College of Education, Health, and Human Services

 Department of Health and Human Services

-Botoseneanu, Anda, PhD, University of Michigan, Assistant Professor of Health Policy Studies
+Botoseneanu, Anda, PhD, University of Michigan, Associate Professor of Health Policy Studies

 Janosky, Janine E., PhD, University of Pittsburgh, Professor of Health and Human Services

-Laws, Terri, PhD, Rice University, Assistant Professor of Health and Human Services and African American Studies
+Laws, Terri, PhD, Rice University, Assistant Professor of African and American Studies and Health and Human Services

 Martin, Lisa, PhD, University of Michigan, Associate Professor of Health Policy Studies and Women's and Gender Studies